Time to act to hold the perpetrators and masterminds accountable

 Raheleh Rahemipour, 65, has been sentenced by Tehran’s Revolutionary Court to one year in prison on April 9, 2019, on the charge of “propagating against the state.”

 As the UN Working Group on Enforced or Involuntary Disappearances started to look into her complaint and inquired the Iranian authorities about her brother and niece, the regime began pressuring and harassing her.

 Ms. Rahemipour’s brother, Hossein Rahemipour, a dentist, was arrested along with his pregnant wife in 1983.
 In spring of 1984, the Rahemipour family was informed that the child, Golrou, was born in Evin Prison but had later died.
 In late summer of the same year, Hossein was executed.
 His death was announced to his family by phone.

-Ali Saremi was arrested and imprisoned in 2007 for speaking to a gathering of families of victims of enforced disappearances in the 1988 massacre at Khavaran Cemetery, the site of some of the mass graves where the victims were buried.
+Ali Saremi was arrested and imprisoned in 2007 for speaking to a gathering of families of victims of enforced disappearances in Iran during the 1988 massacre at Khavaran Cemetery, the site of some of the mass graves where the victims were buried.
 Mr. Saremi was later executed in 2011.

 The cases of enforced disappearances in Iran are not limited to the 1980s.
 The ruling regime persists with the practice.